nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 ![Image](/assets/img/ga-error.png)

 So it’s not a valid OATH token; let’s dig further into the data contained within this QR code.
-Using a QR code reader, or the error above, we get the following data out of the QR code:
+Using a QR code reader, or the error above, we get the following data:
 ```
 iysYvim1lzExImKx8Sqw-YXBpLTQ2MjE3MTg5LmR1b3NlY3VyaXR5LmNvbQ
 ```